Viva-con-Agua/pool-docu/howto/Database.md

            "LIMIT 1 "

 ```
-### Limit query for selecting list of element
+### Limit and Page

 You can use `LIMIT ?, ?` for paging your database select.
 The first ? is the element you start selecting and the second ? is the count of how many.
 For example `LIMIT 0, 20` select the first 20 elements.

 ### Left Join one to many relation

-A big problem in 1 to n relation are handling duplicates in the selected table.
+A big problem in on to many relation are handling duplicates in the selected table.
 The naive solution is build a parser and handle with dublicates.
 The problem is that each select query needs a seperated parser.
-This parser need care about sorting and debugging is very unconfortable.
+This parser need care about sorting and debugging is very uncomfortable.

 A second solution is using `DISTINCT` and search child models with a seperated database request.
-It works fine with short lists or single elements, but it doesn't realy scale.
+It works fine with short lists or single elements, but it doesn't scale.

-The best way to handle with 1 to n table dublicates is to keep all informations in a table with no dublicates.
+The best way to handle with on to n table dublicates is to keep all informations in a table with no dublicates.^^
 Easy to parse and easy to convert.
 MySql provide some functions they help us out.

 ```